NR frame structure and numerologies

 Antenna array

 A planar antenna array is used both at gNBs and UEs.
-Rectangular arrays are supported.
-Only vertical polarization.
+Uniform planar (rectangular) arrays are supported.
+Dual-polarization is supported.
+Multiple panels for the UE are also supported.

 Beamforming methods (array radiation pattern)

-For the beam-search method, our simulator supports abstraction of the beam ID through two angles (azimuth and elevation).
+Our simulator supports abstraction of the analog beam ID through two angles (e.g., azimuth and elevation in cellScan method).
 A new interface allows you to have the beam ID available at MAC layer for scheduling purposes.

 NR PHY abstraction